raha-mohebbi/raha-mohebbi/README.md

 ## 🚀 About Me

-Front-End Developer with hands-on experience in React.js and Next.js.
+🎯 Front-End Developer specializing in **React.js** and **Next.js**
-Skilled in building scalable, responsive, and user-focused interfaces.
+💡 Passionate about scalable, responsive & user-focused interfaces
-Experienced in working with AI-powered products and financial platforms.
+🤖 Experienced in AI-powered products & financial platforms
-My interest in design, creativity, and art helps me bring a thoughtful and balanced approach to development.
+🎨 Design-oriented mindset with attention to detail

-Bachelor’s Degree in Computer Engineering
+🎓 Bachelor's Degree in Computer Engineering

 ---